Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 6) TERMINATION OF TRESPASSING PERSONNEL:

-*a) Any Nova Corporation Personnel in violation of Article 2, Section 3, Sub-Section 3.1 may be terminated.*
+*a) Any Nova Corporation Personnel in violation of Article 2, Section 3, Section 4 may be terminated.*

 7) TRUCK REGULATIONS:
 *a) The Engineering Department has been granted the ability to regulate all Regular Trucks.*